Jpangi/Pitchbook-Project/README.md

 * all figures can be seen in the tableau file

+1. What is the mean and median number of days to close (the  difference in days between “CREATED_DATE” and
+“CLOSE_DATE”)?
+- the mean = 99.41 and the median = 48 with a delta of 51.41.

+a.
 In what situations do you think each measure is more  relevant?
 - The mean is better used when there are little to no outliers that can skew the data.
 - The median is better used when there are outliers in the data which may be the case here. see figure 1a.

  b.
 Do they meaningfully differ overall?
 - In this case they do differ meaningfully overall.
 With the mean double the median.
 This tells me that there are a few data points in which the days to close were extremely long. see figure 1b.

  c.
 Do they differ by Outcome?
 - The mean and median do differ by outcome.
 Sales that were Won had a mean = 114 and median = 37 with a delta of 77